llobato/docs/docs/other/install-gwms-factory.md

 !!! note
     Please notice that from version 3.5, Factory and all pilot jobs run under a single user (gfactory) to eliminate the need of switchboard and setuid/user-switching.
+Therefore, these errors will not exist in v3.5.

 References
 ==========